Royals vs. Orioles Player Props Betting Odds

 Pasquantino Stats

-- Pasquantino has collected 29 hits with eight doubles, five home runs and 17 walks.
-He has driven in 10 runs.
+- Pasquantino has 30 hits with nine doubles, five home runs, 17 walks and 11 RBI.

 Pasquantino Recent Games